William Howard Taft: Judicial appointments

 Taft made six appointments to the Supreme Court; only George Washington and Franklin D. Roosevelt made more.
-The death of Justice Rufus Peckham in October 1909 gave Taft his first opportunity.
+The death of Justice Rufus W. Peckham in October 1909 gave Taft his first opportunity.
 He chose an old friend and colleague from the Sixth Circuit, Horace H. Lurton of Georgia; he had in vain urged Theodore Roosevelt to appoint Lurton to the high court.
 Attorney General Wickersham objected that Lurton, a former Confederate soldier and a Democrat, was aged 65.
 Taft named Lurton anyway on December 13, 1909, and the Senate confirmed him by voice vote a week later.
 Lurton is still the oldest person to be made an associate justice.
 Lurie suggested that Taft, already beset by the tariff and conservation controversies, desired to perform an official act which gave him pleasure, especially since he thought Lurton deserved it.

 Justice David Josiah Brewer's death on March 28, 1910, gave Taft a second opportunity to fill a seat on the high court; he chose New York Governor Charles Evans Hughes.
 Taft told Hughes that should the chief justiceship fall vacant during his term, Hughes would be his likely choice for the center seat.
 The Senate quickly confirmed Hughes, but then Chief Justice Fuller died on July 4, 1910.
 Taft took five months to replace Fuller, and when he did, it was with Justice Edward Douglass White, who became the first associate justice to be promoted to chief justice.
 According to Lurie, Taft, who still had hopes of being chief justice, may have been more willing to appoint an older man than he (White) than a younger one (Hughes), who might outlive him, as indeed Hughes did.
 To fill White's seat as associate justice, Taft appointed Willis Van Devanter of Wyoming, a federal appeals judge.
 By the time Taft nominated White and Van Devanter in December 1910, he had another seat to fill due to William Henry Moody's retirement because of illness; he named a Louisiana Democrat, Joseph R. Lamar, whom he had met while playing golf, and had subsequently learned had a good reputation as a judge.